greenkidneybean/-/README.md

 - [YouTube video to make cheap Pi NAS](https://www.youtube.com/watch?v=KKpPgwa_Fys)
 - [Create Mac Photos sparse image on ext4 HD](https://discussions.apple.com/thread/8030554)

-## Status:
+## STATUS: moving data from /ChambersPhotoHome to /Magnolia, probably need to reformat drive for OMV
-- ext4 format for the SSD
+- use existing ext4 format for the SSD
 - create 1TB sparse image for the photos library (will expand as data added)
-- need to reconfigure Pi on home network and mount the 1TB SSD
+- trying to rename the disk device name
+  - Device: ChambersPhoto
+  - Mount point: /ChambersPhotoHome (this has all the data)
+  - there is also /Magnolia

 ## Build Guide:
 - Download Raspberry Pi imager
 -

+## Mounting drive on unix
+- `mount -t ext4` to list the ext4 drives available
+- `sudo mount /dev/sda1 /media` to mount the disk to the root media directory